MRCIEU/docker_twosamplemr/README.md

 ### Build the image

-First go through the _Dockerfile_ and _build.R_ to check whether the versions of R, Bioconductor, and the Posit Public Package Manager CRAN and Bioconductor snapshot date URLs are up to date - you can check those dates at
+First go through the _Dockerfile_ and _build.R_ to check whether the versions of R, Bioconductor, and the Posit Public Package Manager CRAN and Bioconductor snapshot date URLs are up to date (`cran_bioc_date`) - you can check those dates at

 * <https://packagemanager.posit.co/client/#/repos/cran/setup>
 * <https://packagemanager.posit.co/client/#/repos/bioconductor/setup>